mikr13/vue-horizontal-list-autoscroll/README.md

   autoscroll: {
     // auto scroll feature enabled or not
     enabled: true,
-    // if enabled, the interval in seconds, by default 10 seconds
+    // if enabled, the interval in milliseconds, by default 5000 milliseconds
-    interval: 15,
+    interval: 15000,
     // if enabled, the list will autoscroll to beginning of the list once it reaches the end i.e. all list items are scrolled
-    returnToStart: true
+    repeat: true
   }
+  slideshow: {
+    // slide show feature enabled or not
+    enabled: true,
+    // if enabled, the interval in milliseconds, by default 5000 milliseconds
+    interval: 15000,
+    // if enabled, the list will autoscroll to beginning of the list once it reaches the end i.e. all list items are scrolled
+    repeat: false
+  },
   list: {
     // css class for the parent of item
     class: '',